Bayesian clustering of high-dimensional data via latent repulsive mixtures: Posterior Simulation

-Combining the likelihood \eqref{eq:lamb_general} with the prior as in \eqref{eq:prior_mu}-\eqref{eq:prior_lambda}, we can see that the joint distribution of data and parameters has a density, with respect to some dominating measure on the proper space; see Appendix~\ref{sec:app_measure} for this density and the associated dominating measure.
+Combining the likelihood \eqref{eq:lamb_general} with the prior as in \eqref{eq:prior_marks}-\eqref{eq:prior_mu}, we can see that the joint distribution of data and parameters has a density, with respect to some dominating measure on the proper space; see Appendix~\ref{sec:app_measure} for this density and the associated dominating measure.
 Normalization of the weights leads to a term $T^{-n} = (\sum S^{(a)}_{h_1} + \sum S^{(na)}_{h_2})^{-n}$ in the expression of the joint density, which makes it impossible to factorize the density according to the allocated and non-allocated components.
 To overcome this issue, as in \cite{Ber22}, we introduce an auxiliary random variable $u \mid T \sim \text{Gamma}(n, T)$.
 We report the joint density of data and parameters in Appendix~\ref{sec:app_measure}.

 We propose a Gibbs sampler algorithm, recurring to a Metropolis step when the corresponding full-conditionals cannot be sampled directly.
-Most of the updates are straightforward, except for two steps that are outlined below.
-The description of the algorithm is in Appendix~\ref{sec:app_mcmc}.
+Most of the updates are straightforward, except for two steps, which are outlined below.
+The full description of the algorithm is in Appendix~\ref{sec:app_Gibbs}.

-To update the non-allocated variables $(\bm\mu^{(na)}, \bm s^{(na)}, \bm\Delta^{(na)})$, we disintegrate the joint full-conditional of the non-allocated variables as
+To update the non-allocated variables $(\bm\mu^{(na)}, \bm S^{(na)}, \bm\Delta^{(na)})$, we disintegrate the joint full-conditional of the non-allocated variables as

 where ``rest'' identifies all the variables except for $(\bm\mu^{(na)}, \bm s^{(na)}, \bm\Delta^{(na)})$.
 Then $\bm\mu^{(na)} \mid \text{rest}$ is a Gibbs point process with density